Here's What Led to Kim Kardashian's Divorce From Kanye West

-Kim Kardashian officially filed for divorce from Kanye West after six years of marriage on Feb.
-19, 2021.
-Over the past decade, we've witnessed Kim and Kanye's journey as a couple and parents to their four beautiful children — North, 8, Saint, 6, Chicago, 4, and Psalm, 2 — but what went wrong?
+Kim Kardashian filed for divorce from Kanye West after six years of marriage on Feb.
+19, 2021, and on Nov.
+29, 2022, the two reached a settlement.
+Over the past decade, we've witnessed Kim and West's journey as a couple and parents to their four beautiful children — North, Saint, Chicago, and Psalm.

-During the June 3, 2021 episode of "Keeping Up With the Kardashians," the 41-year-old reality TV star finally opened up about her split from the 44-year-old rapper.
+During the June 3, 2021, episode of "Keeping Up With the Kardashians," the 42-year-old reality TV star finally opened up about her split from the 46-year-old rapper.
 After a confrontation with her family, her sister Khloé Kardashian revealed during a confessional: "Kim has been struggling privately behind camera about her relationship and it's tough because Kim is clearly redirecting so much of her frustration and sadness and anger.
 And, you know, sometimes you just take things out on something that has nothing to do with what you're going through."

 Kim further elaborated on the reason behind their split during the season finale of "KUWTK" on June 10, 2021, saying she wasn't fully fulfilled by her marriage.
 "After turning 40 this year, I realized, 'No, I don't want a husband that lives in a completely different state.'
 To me, I thought, 'Oh my god, that's when we're getting along the best,' but then that is sad to me and that's not what I want," she told Kris Jenner.
 "I want someone that we have the same shows in common; I want someone that wants to work out with me . . . it's like the little things is what I don't have."
 Kim noted that all she wants is to be happy in the end.
 "I will be happy.
 I didn't come this far just to come this far and not be happy," she added, referencing a quote she saw on the internet.